Oliver Wolcott Technical High School

 Oliver Wolcott Technical High School, Wolcott Tech, or OWTS is a technical high school located in Torrington, Connecticut.
-It is in the Connecticut Technical High School System.
+It is in the Connecticut Technical Education and Career System.
 Wolcott Tech receives students from many nearby towns.
 In 2015, the school received a 153 million dollar grant for a new building to replace the original built more than 60 years ago.